humblec/dockit/README.md

 * Install python-setuptools package or make sure you have 'setuptools' module available in your python path.
 * If you are running in RHEL6 systems , please subscribe to EPEL channels as mentioned here (https://docs.docker.com/installation/rhel/)to make docker packages available.
 * Base/official image 'pulling' (ex: ubuntu official image) is disabled for this version.
 How-ever if you have specified base image in docker file, it should work..
-* The image which you use for gluster deployment should have "ssh" deamon running in it with ssh password 'redhat'.
+* The image which you use for gluster deployment should have "ssh" deamon running in it.
+The password will be prompted from the user if invoked in gluster mode.
 An example image can be found @https://index.docker.io/u/humble/fed20-gluster/
 * If you are trying to install GlusterFs binary for a particular version (--gi) its better to use an image which has glusterfs build prerequisites installed (  http://gluster.org/community/documentation/index.php/Building_GlusterFS )& ssh deamon running with password 'redhat', such an image can be found here:https://registry.hub.docker.com/u/humble/f20-glusterfs-source/, otherwise it can take long time.

 * Finally read the "help" output to use this in its full strength.